-Robert Samuels Jr. was based in Bardstown in Kentucky and as well as being in the military, he created Whiskey.
+Robert Samuels Jr. was based in Bardstown in Kentucky.
+As well as being in the military, he created Whiskey.
 His Whiskey was so good that George Washington contracted him to make it for the army.

-He passed his distillery on to his son William, who then passed it on to his son Tailor, who in 1844 opened their first commercial distillery.
+He passed his distillery on to his son William.
+William then passed it on to his son Tailor, who in 1844 opened their first commercial distillery.

-This passed to his own son, William, in 1898, but unfortunately he passed away that same year.
-In turn, it went to his son, Lesley Samuels, who moved into a house next door to the legendary Jim Beam, on what was known as Distiller’s Row.
+This passed to his own son, William, in 1898.
+Unfortunately he passed away that same year.
+In turn, it went to his son, Lesley Samuels.
+Lesley moved into a house next door to the legendary Jim Beam, on what was known as Distiller’s Row.

-Lesley, was Bill’s father, and Bill had previously tried to convince him to make a smoother Whiskey, but the request was refused and he stuck to his family’s tried and tested recipe (the one that would late go up in smoke).
+Lesley, was Bill’s father.
+Bill had previously tried to convince him to make a smoother Whiskey.
+The request was refused and he stuck to his family’s tried and tested recipe (the one that would late go up in smoke).

 Red Winter Wheat

-To find the perfect combination, Bill actually baked loaves of bread using those combinations to uncover which he thought would be nicest.
+To find the perfect combination, Bill actually baked loaves of bread using those combinations.
+This helped him to uncover which he thought would be nicest.
 That’s definitely dedication to a cause.

-When he fell upon the perfect one, he created a Bourbon, and Maker’s Mark came to fruition.
+When he fell upon the perfect one, he created a Bourbon.
+From here, Maker’s Mark came to fruition.